The Investigation Procedure

 If there is the potential that a policy was violated during the incident, the student is looked up in Banner and TopNet to verify student status, a hold is placed on their student account and a file is created.
 All holds are removed subject to the outcome of the conference.

-The Director of Student Conduct will evaluate and consider mechanisms for remedies which address both individual and community safety, including but not limited to implementation of no contact orders, academic support, and adjustment of academic schedules or living arrangements.
+The Office of Student Conduct will evaluate and consider mechanisms for remedies which address both individual and community safety, including but not limited to implementation of no contact orders, academic support, and adjustment of academic schedules or living arrangements.

 Due to the delicate nature of the conference and because of the need to protect confidential records and the alleged victim, these meetings shall be otherwise closed.